pkarbovskiy/system_design/url shortener/url_shortener.md

 ## URL encoding function(hash function)

 Encoded value consist of [0-9a-zA-Z] => 62 possible characters.
-Which gives > 62^n diff values, where n is length of the short URl. 'more than' because 62 goesn't include empty characters so /0 or /1 is not included in the 62^n.
+Which gives > 62^n diff values, where n is length of the short URl. 'more than' because 62 doesn't include empty characters so /0 or /1 is not included in the 62^n.
+To avoid predictability some of this can be twicked: url needs to be at least 3 char.
 Another concideration can be made to exclude characters which looks the same as LliI0O => 58 characters allowed, this increases usability but decrease amount of the urls we can generate
 For the current requirement we need to find the smallest n which sutisfies 365B reconds. anything equal or more than 5 should sutisfy the requirement.
 62^5 ~ 916B.